levalleyjack/slugtistics/README.md

 Slugtistics is an application designed to provide students and educators with valuable insights into class data, grade distributions, and instructor information.
 This webpage aims to assist students in making informed decisions about their course selections to help organize their courseloads and maximize their success.
 Slugtistics is a free and open source project that is not affiliated with the
 University of California, Santa Cruz.
-Slugtistics is a project created by a UCSC student for UCSC students.
+Slugtistics is a project created by UCSC students for UCSC students.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>